Shayna Levy

-Shayna Rebecca Levy (שיינה רבקה לוי; born 6 April 1997) is an American-born Israeli footballer who plays as a defender and has appeared for the Israel women's national team.
+Shayna Rebecca Levy (שיינה רבקה לוי; born 6 April 1997) is a footballer who plays as a defender.
+Born in the United States, she has appeared for the Israel women's national team.

 Career

 Levy played for the North Salem Tigers in high school.
 In college, she played for the Rochester Yellowjackets from 2015 to 2018, scoring 2 goals and recording 1 assist in 67 appearances for the Yellowjackets.

 Levy has been capped for the Israel national team, appearing for the team during the 2019 FIFA Women's World Cup qualifying cycle.

 Personal life

 Levy is a native of Brewster, New York, though she was able to represent Israel through her maternal grandparents.